eyra-cc/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-My research interest is in economic theory, especially decision theory and  mechanism design.
+My research interest is in microeconomic theory, in particular, decision theory and  mechanism design.
 I have done some work in both directions.
-I  have also applied some of these theories to study fairness and social welfare.